foorschtbar/SoundBoard/README.md

 ## Features
 - On factory settings or no known WiFi SSID is found, device starts in AP mode
-  - To stay in AP mode, leave the SSID and Password empty
+  - To stay in AP mode, leave the SSID and password empty
 - The LED show the status of the device
   - `Orange`: Booting
   - `Blue`: Connecting to WiFi